 One of the focuses of climate science has been to understand the nature of the balance needed to promote a healthy temperate biome.
 There are several conservation efforts underway today:

-- Endangered plants and animals are having their habitats more vigorously protected.
+- Endangered plants and animals have their habitats more vigorously protected.

 - Municipalities are working to replant grass and revitalize soil where historical growth has caused harm.

-- Climate change policies are addressing industrial and development habits that have caused harm to the environment.
+- Climate change policies are addressing industrial and developing habits that have caused harm to the environment.

-It is only within the past 30 years that science has begun to be able to create the type of models that can show the historic effect of man and climate change on the grasslands, and to show what may happen in the future.
-Our understanding of how important temperate grasslands are to maintaining life is also very new.
-With this information, policies and procedures are being changed to protect what is left of the temperate grasslands, and to attempt to restore what was lost.
+It is only within the past 30 years that science has begun to be able to create the type of models that can show the historical effect of man and climate change on the grasslands and to show what may happen in the future.
+Our understanding of how important temperate grasslands are in maintaining life is also very new.
+With this information, policies and procedures are being changed to protect what is left of the temperate grasslands and to attempt to restore what was lost.